MCPI-Revival/Roadrunner/README.md

 # Roadrunner
-MCPI Reborn server software to power event and minigame servers.
+MCPI-0.1.1/MCPE-0.6.1 server software to power event and minigame servers.

 ## TODO / Goals
 - [ ] It works as a server.